Step 5 - Receiving Your Aid Eligibility Notice

-After reviewing your completed Financial Aid Application materials, the Office of Financial Assistance will notify you of your aid eligibility, applicants may check through their Applicant Status Page (applicants for the 2017-2018 academic year) or their MyNova account (current students and students who are offered admission and deposit).
-In addition, all freshmen and transfer students who have submitted a complete aid application will receive a printed award letter via the US mail.
+After reviewing your completed Financial Aid Application materials, the Office of Financial Assistance will notify you of your aid eligibility, applicants may check through their Applicant Status Page (prospective students) or their MyNova account (current students and students who are offered admission and deposit).

-*Please Note: Prospective Freshmen for the 2017-2018 academic year can anticipate receiving an award offer on April 1.
+*Please Note: Early Decision I Applicants for the 2021-2022 academic year can anticipate receiving a financial aid notice on December 21.

-Returning Undergraduates students for the 2017-2018 academic year can anticipate receiving an award offer by July 15.
+Returning Undergraduates students for the 2021-2022 academic year can anticipate receiving a financial aid notice by July 15.

 If you choose to reject any of these offers, send notification to the Office of Financial Aid via email.

-Some awards require special attention or further action, as noted in the award letter, to have the funds credit to your account.
-Please make sure to follow all appropriate instructions to receive your financial aid awards.
+Some financial aid funds require special attention or further action, as noted in the financial aid notice, to have the funds credit to your account.
+Please make sure to follow all appropriate instructions to receive your financial aid.

 Lastly, thoroughly and carefully read through the Financial Aid Assistance Booklet.
-Freshmen and Transfer students receive this booklet in the mail and there is a link to the booklet in their online award letter.
-Returning Undergraduate students have a link to this booklet in their online award letter, they will not receive the booklet or their award letter in the mail.
+There is a link to the booklet in the online financial aid notice.
 You may also click on the link below to view your corresponding Financial Aid Assistance Booklet.

 Many organizations (aside from Villanova University and State & Federal governments) offer excellent opportunities for scholarships, grants, and other forms of financial assistance.
 Students are responsible for handling respective applications, copies of transcript, and deadlines.